Effect of quantum resonances on local temperature in nonequilibrium open systems: INTRODUCTION

-For instance, Engquist and Anderson defined the local temperature based on a local equilibrium condition\cite{engquist1981definition} referred to as zero-current condition (ZCC) in this paper.
-In this definition, an ideal potentiometer/thermometer (the probe) is weakly coupled to the nonequilibrium system of interest.
+For instance, Engquist and Anderson have proposed a procedure for measuring the local temperature and local chemical potential of nonequilibrium systems.\cite{engquist1981definition} In their definition, the local temperature and local chemical potential are measured, respectively, by a thermometer in thermal equilibrium with the system of interest and a potentiometer in electrical equilibrium with the system.
+Later, Bergfield and Stafford \emph{et al.} pointed out that the above definition implicitly ignores thermoelectric effects and is nonunique.\cite{bergfield2013probing,Bergfield2014Thermoelectric,shastry2020scanning} They have proposed a definition in which the local temperature and local chemical potential of a nonequilibrium system are determined simultaneously.\cite{bergfield2013probing,bergfield2015tunable,shastry2016temperature,shastry2020scanning} In their definition, a probe which plays the roles of both potentiometer and thermometer is weakly coupled to the nonequilibrium system of interest.
 By varying the temperature ($T_p$) and chemical potential ($\mu_p$) of the probe until both the electric ($I_p$) and heat currents ($J_p$) flowing through the probe vanish, the local temperature ($T^\ast$) and local chemical potential ($\mu^\ast$) of the system are determined as $T^\ast=T_p$ and $\mu^\ast=\mu_p$, respectively.
-This protocol has been used widely to investigate the local temperature\cite{Meair2014Local,Bergfield2014Thermoelectric,Shastry2015Cold,Stafford2016Local,Stafford2017Local} and local electrochemical potential distribution\cite{bevan2014first,morr2016crossover,morr2017scanning} of nanosystems out of equilibrium.
+Such a condition is referred to as the zero current condition (ZCC).\cite{Zhang2019local}